Box 3 Tax and Investing

 If you are an expat in the Netherlands with the 30% ruling, the interaction with Box 3 changed significantly in 2025.

-Under the old system, 30% ruling holders could elect to be treated as a “partial non-resident taxpayer” for Box 2 and Box 3.
+Under the old system, 30% ruling holders could elect partiële buitenlandse belastingplicht (partial non-resident status) for Box 2 and Box 3.
 The key benefit: certain foreign assets — primarily foreign-held investments and bank balances — could be excluded from the Dutch Box 3 taxable base.
 This was a significant advantage for expats with large pre-existing portfolios abroad.

-The partial non-resident taxpayer option has been abolished for everyone who received the 30% ruling on or after 1 January 2024.
+From 1 January 2025, you can no longer choose partiële buitenlandse belastingplicht.
+This applies to everyone whose 30% ruling started on or after 1 January 2024.
 From 2025 onwards, these individuals are taxed on their worldwide assets in Box 3 — the same as any Dutch tax resident.

-Transitional rule: If your 30% ruling was granted before 1 January 2024, you can retain the partial non-resident status through the end of 2026 only.
-From 2027, the old benefit disappears entirely for everyone.
+Transitional rule: If your 30% ruling was granted before 1 January 2024, you can retain partial non-resident status through the end of 2026 only.
+From 2027, the benefit disappears entirely for everyone — all Dutch tax residents are taxed on worldwide assets in Box 3 without exception.

 Can you use actual returns instead of the deemed return?